-- .15 In the overall audit strategy, the auditor should include or refer to other documentation where this information is described in more detail on the following areas: - Determination of whether to use the work of a management's specialist as audit evidence. - Matters considered when determining the nature, timing, and extent of the auditor's procedures with respect to the requirements of this section. - Understanding of the work of the management's specialist (AU-C 500.08). - Evaluation of whether the management's specialist has the necessary objectivity, competence, and capabilities for the auditor's purposes (AU-C 500.08). - .16 The auditor should document their evaluation of the adequacy of a management's specialist's work as audit evidence for the relevant assertion (AU-C 500.08) in the audit summary memorandum, including the auditor's conclusions on the - relevance and reasonableness of management's specialist's findings and conclusions and their consistency with other audit evidence; - relevance and reasonableness of any significant assumptions and methods used by the specialist; and - the relevance, completeness, and accuracy of any source data that are significant to the work of management's specialist (AU-C 620.12).
+- .15 In the overall audit strategy, the auditor should include or refer to other documentation where this information is described in more detail on the following areas: - determination of whether to use the work of management's specialists as audit evidence: - matters considered when determining the nature, timing, and extent of the auditor's procedures with respect to the requirements of this section; - understanding of the work of management's specialists; and - evaluation of whether management's specialists have the necessary competence, capabilities, and objectivity for the auditor's purposes.

+- .16 The auditor should document the evaluation of the appropriateness of the work of management's specialists as audit evidence for the significant assertion in the audit summary memorandum, including the auditor's conclusions on the - relevance and reasonableness of the findings and conclusions of management's specialists and their consistency with other audit evidence; - relevance and reasonableness of any significant assumptions and methods used by management's specialists; and - the relevance, completeness, and accuracy of any source data that are significant to the work of management's specialists.